alaalutfi/BM_Assignment/README.md

 The Database file (accountsdb) should be located in the following path: E:\BM-JavaTest\

-to run the application make sure you have java 15 installed and latest maven, then navigate to the directory of the application and run mvn spring-boot:run
+To run the application make sure you have java 15 installed and latest maven, then navigate to the directory of the application and run mvn spring-boot:run
+(Or you can import the project as Maven existed project using latest eclipse version and Run the DemoApplication as Java Application

 THe link to access account statement is http://localhost:8080/accountStatement/{id} where id the account id